Keksuccino/docs_fancymenu/elements.md

     *   **Interactivity:** Can be made fully interactable, allowing users to click links, scroll, and type.
     *   **Media Control:** Offers options to mute media, loop videos, and hide video controls on the loaded page.

+### Loading Local HTML Files
+The Browser element lets you load local HTML documents in `/config/fancymenu/assets/`!
+This means you can display local browser-rendered content for fancy looking changelogs and more.

+To load a local HTML file, start your URL with `file:///`, followed by the SHORT file path, for example `/config/fancymenu/assets/cool_changelog.html`, which makes it look like this: `file:///config/fancymenu/assets/cool_changelog.html`.

+On **Linux** you need to give it the absolute file path, but since hardcoding an absolute path would break the layout, you need to let a placeholder convert the short path to an absolute one dynamically: `file:///{"placeholder":"absolute_path","values":{"short_path":"/config/fancymenu/assets/cool_changelog.html"}}`.

+It is SUPER IMPORTANT that you start the short path with `/` on Linux, like in the example above.
+Without this it will not work.

 ## Element Animator
 A powerful tool for creating complex, keyframe-based animations.
 It can animate the position, size, and anchor point of one or multiple other elements.